-Researchers will join the vessel in Japan or in Dutch Harbor.
-To better facilitate logistics, a pre-cruise meeting will occur in Japan organized by Murase) and in Dutch Harbor (organized by Crance).

-The Cruise Leader will ensure that the report of the pre-cruise meeting(s) is/are circulated to the IWC- POWER Steering Group when completed.
+Researchers will join the vessel in Japan or in Dutch Harbour.
+To better facilitate logistics, a pre-cruise meeting will occur in Japan, organised by Murase, and in Dutch Harbour, organised by Crance.
+The Cruise Leader will ensure the reports of these pre-cruise meetings are circulated to the IWC-POWER Steering Group when completed.